Steve calls for Croydon to get new powers to protect jobs after Brexit

-The report calls for new powers to be handed to London, including training and work-related education for 16-18 year olds, a new cross-London Careers Service, and more high quality apprenticeships.
+This report calls for new powers to be handed to London, including training and work-related education for 16-18 year olds, a new cross-London Careers Service, and an increased number of high quality apprenticeships.

 The cross party group of MPs says a radical overhaul of education and training for work across the UK is needed if businesses are to limit the damaging effects of leaving the European Union.